 The Institute of World Politics expects that a full-time student will complete the MA program in a little more than two years (52 credits completed at the pace described in the chart below).
 Likewise, full-time students are expected to complete the certificate program in one year (20 credits completed at the pace described in the chart below).

-If a student were to enroll as an MA student in the Fall of 2021, they would be evaluated for SAP at the end of the Spring 2022 semester.
-The student must have completed 8 credits in both the Fall 2021 and Spring 2022 semesters to maintain satisfactory academic progress.
+If a student were to enroll as a full-time MA/doctoral student (10 credit hours) in the Fall 2023 term, they would be evaluated for SAP at the end of the Spring 2024 semester.
+The student must have completed at least 67% of the credit hours registered for in both the Fall 2023 and Spring 2024 semesters to maintain satisfactory academic progress.
 Additionally, the student must maintain a 3.0 GPA during this period.

-If a student were to enroll as an MA student in the spring of 2022, they will be evaluated for SAP at the end of the spring 2022 semester.
+If a student were to enroll as a full-time MA/doctoral student (10 credit hours) in the spring of 2024, they will be evaluated for SAP at the end of the Spring 2024 semester.
 This student must have completed 8 credits in this semester and maintained a GPA of 3.0 in order to maintain SAP.

-If a student were to enroll as an MA student in the summer of 2021, they will be evaluated for SAP at the end of the Spring 2022 semester.
-Because the Institute does not include summer classes in the published length of the program, the student must complete 16 credits between the three semesters: Summer 2021, Fall 2021, and Spring 2022.
+If a student were to enroll as an MA student in the summer of 2024, they will be evaluated for SAP at the end of the Summer 2024 semester.
+Because the Institute does not include summer classes in the published length of the program, the student must complete 67% of the total credits between the three semesters: Summer 2024, Fall 2024, and Spring 2025.
 However, please remember that, in order to be eligible for financial aid, students must be enrolled at least as “half-time” students (with a minimum of 6 credits in the semester).